asbjornenge/keytalk/README.md

 ## Usage

-	keytalk <username> -m 'some message'  # sends a message to another user keytalk list                          # displays a list of messages keytalk read <id>                     # reads the 2 latest message
+	keytalk <username> -m 'some message'  # sends a message to another user keytalk list                          # displays your list of messages keytalk read <id>                     # reads message with id

 enjoy.